 As this chart indicates, depending on the field you want to teach in, your projected employment growth rate could range from just 1% to as high as 23%.

 The fastest growing college professor field is health.
 Nursing has a growth rate of 20%, and health specialties has the highest growth rate at 23%.

 By contrast, the slowest growing fields are social sciences, mathematical science, atmospheric and earth sciences, computer science, and English language and literature.
 All of these are growing at a slower-than-average pace (less than 5%).

-Law professors have the highest salary, with a median income of $111,140.
-On the opposite end, the lowest-earning field is criminal justice and law enforcement, whose professors make a median salary of $61,900—that's about $50,000 less than what law professors make.
+Law professors have the highest salary, with a median income of $113,530.
+On the opposite end, the lowest-earning field is criminal justice and law enforcement, whose professors make a median salary of $62,860—that's over $50,000 less than what law professors make.